 Level 3 tasks require students to think for a purpose.
 Students must be able to justify opinions, support arguments with evidence, and solve problems.
 Instead of simply sorting data or choosing a correct answer, students must process complex topics that frequently have more than one right answer.

-Teachers can assign Wixie activities that help students manage strategies for arguing, justifying, and designing for a purpose.
-As students work to identify main ideas, key details and supporting evidence, teachers can provide feedback on progress and provide guidance by commenting on student work in Wixie.
+Teachers can assign Wixie templates that help students manage strategies for arguing, justifying, and designing for a purpose.
+As students work to identify main ideas, key details and supporting evidence, teachers can provide feedback on student work in Wixie.

 It is at the higher DOK levels where Wixie’s open-ended nature promotes student creativity, thinking, and learning.
 Students can use Wixie to develop and share solutions in a variety of formats including letters, interviews, eBooks, commercials, and public service announcements.